-Full bodied and aromatic, this luxury tea makes for a delicious cup of English Breakfast!
+Full-bodied and aromatic, this luxury tea makes for a delicious cup that will make for a great start of the day!
 Made with the finest black tea leaves from Sri Lanka, this bold brew is sure to please.

 Ingredients: Luxury black tea

 Allergens: No Nuts: No Gluten: No Wheat: No Sulf ites: No Soy Lecithin: No Crustacea : No Eggs: No Milk or dairy:

 Packed at a factory that has a HACCP certified allergen control program.

 Hot tea brewing method: As with all top quality teas, scoop 2-4 teaspoons of tea into the teapot.
 Pour in boiling water that has been freshly drawn (previously boiled water has lost most if its oxygen and therefore tends to be flat tasting), steep for 2-4 minutes (to taste), stir (virtually all the leaves will sink), pour into your cup, add milk, (do not use cream) and sugar to taste.
 When you are making a pot of tea – using loose tea of course – you will see the tea leaves uncurl and expand dramatically.
 This uncurling and expansion is called ‘the agony of the leaf’.